cantudo/sprs_suitesparse_cholmod/README.md

 # sprs_suitesparse_cholmod
-SuiteSparse's CHOLMOD bindings for the SPRS crate
+SuiteSparse's CHOLMOD bindings for the SPRS crate.
+Provides bindings for solving Ax=b using LL' Cholesky factorization, which is faster (although less numerically stable) than sprs's LDL' solver for large matrices.